Vinz1980/DivingIsFun/README.md

 It is AWESOME!
 If I did not have to work I would scuba all day every day.
 Travel the world and the 7 seas..
 Try a introduction dive I can recommend anyone.
 Do a DSD Discover Scuba Diving experience.. get in the water and experience it..
 If you like it.. and chances are that you will.. get certified!
-Go get yourself an Open Water certification and start your diving route
+Go get yourself an Open Water certification and start your diving wander
+If you like it.. get more certifications, build your skill level and grow!